linode/apl-core/adr/2020-11-06-konstraint-policy-library.md

 Users can write policies directly in the `policies` folder and evaluate the components statically, without the need to deploy any resources.
 Common Language Definitions include: `core.resource` `core.parameters` objects.

+### Components

+Konstraint is used to generate yaml manifests (ConstraintTemplates, Constraint) from source `.rego` files, that get deployed in the `gatekeer-artifacts` chart.

+Conftest makes use of these same `.rego` files to check all defined policies against the generated resources.